senirus/senirus/README.md

 # Hello, World! 👋

-I'm Seniru, a passionate Software Engineer Intern from Sri Lanka.
+I'm Seniru, a passionate developer.
 Welcome to my GitHub profile! 🚀

 ## About Me